 - Though fresh papaya is ideal for this recipe and it can generally be found year-round thanks to imports, if you cannot find ripe, fresh papaya, you can use thawed frozen papaya chunks which are typically flash frozen at the peak of their freshness.
 Just be sure to note that there may be more liquid and a softer texture once thawed.

-- Allow fresh baked papaya pie cool before serving.
+Allow the fresh baked papaya pie to cool before serving.